galih56/issue-classifier-ai-agent/README.md

 # AI Classification Service

-> A flexible, AI-powered classification service designed to interpret unstructured input and map it into structured categories for various business use cases. **Now with BYOK (Bring Your Own Key) support for usage transparency and provider flexibility**
+> A flexible, AI-powered classification service designed to interpret unstructured input and map it into structured categories for various business use cases

 ## 🎯 TL;DR